daniel-llach/GLOBAL_Land-Ocean-_Temperature/public/README.md

 This assets paint boxes that represent the twelves months of every years coloring by value.

-###* color palette: I use HSL Color System and calculate this value
+###* color palette: I use HSL Color System and calculate each value this way:
 ```javascript
 setColor: function(degree){
   var per = degree * 100 / ( 80 * 250 );